Current Affairs-Topics

 The Alaska summit failed to deliver a deal on Ukraine or sanctions relief.
 Trump hinted that sanctions might intensify if negotiations fail, keeping India in a challenging position.
 The summit highlighted India’s delicate balancing act: ensuring energy security while managing the potential impact of secondary sanctions.

-The ongoing situation has heightened discussions around US-India trade tensions, the future of India-US trade ties under secondary tariffs, and the broader consequences of US Secondary Tariffs on India for the economy.
+The ongoing situation has heightened discussions around US-India trade tensions, the future of India-US trade ties under secondary tariffs, and the broader economic consequences of US Secondary Tariffs on India.

 India’s Stance on Sanctions